 Inventory, 10 lbs : 0

-The Ruby Crescent fingerling potato is a slender, elongated and slightly knobby fingerling variety.
-Its exterior skin is thin with a dusty rose hue.
-Its internal flesh is firm, waxy, and moisture-rich with a creamy yellow hue.
-Small to medium in size the Ruby Crescent has a slightly curved to wavy shape measuring on average 2 to 3 inches in length.
-When cooked, Ruby Crescent fingerlings have an earthy, nutty flavor and a melting texture with the consistency of a mashed potato that hasn't been mashed.
+The Ruby Crescent fingerling potato is slender and slightly knobby, averaging 6 to 7 centimeters in length.
+Its exterior skin is thin with a dusty rose hue, and it has a slightly curved shape.
+Its inner flesh is firm, waxy, and moisture-rich with a creamy yellow tone.
+When cooked, Ruby Crescent fingerlings have an earthy, nutty flavor and a buttery texture.

-Ruby Crescent fingerling potatoes provide vitamins B6 and C as well as phosphorus, manganese, niacin, fiber, and carbohydrates.
+Ruby Crescent fingerling potatoes provide vitamins B6 and C as well as phosphorus, manganese, niacin, and fiber.

-The original name of the Ruby Crescent fingerling is Rosa Tannenzapfen, which is believed to be of German origin.
-Rosa, not surprisingly translates to pink, the color tone of the potato's skin.
-Tannenzapfen or in southern German dialect Tannenapfel translates to mean fir cone or pine cone which is thought to be a nod to the potato's shape.
-The potato’s name was improperly translated at one point though to apple which is the origin of one of it’s AKA’s, Rose Fir Apple potato.
+The original name of the Ruby Crescent fingerling was Rosa Tannenzapfen, which is believed to be of German origin.
+Rosa, not surprisingly, translates to pink, the color tone of the potato's skin.
+Tannenzapfen or in southern German dialect, Tannenapfel, translates to fir cone or pine cone which is thought to be a reference to the potato's shape.
+The potato’s name was improperly translated at one point to apple, which is the origin of the name, Rose Fir Apple potato.